tpaccosi/Gustatory-Frame-Extraction/README.md

 ### Setup Instructions:

 1. **Download the Model**
-   First, download the model from [link provided] and move it into the `run-predictions/models` folder.
+   First, download the model you want to use from [link provided] and move it into the `run-predictions/models` folder.

 2. **Python Version**
    The code has been tested with Python 3.8.